 4. Home sweet home Amish style

-Their houses are built as the typical traditional American house, with normal furniture and country style decoration.
+Their houses are built like the typical traditional American house, with normal furniture and country-style decoration.
 However, they don’t have any lamps or light bulbs and the kitchen has a gas stove with a wooden oven.
 Most of them have a big open space in the basement so that every Sunday the Amish community can gather inside and take mass together.
 Other than that, Amish houses are pretty similar to ours; they even have trampolines in their backyard for kids to play!

 5. You can be an Amish and still be trendy

-Do you remember when someone opened up a closet in a cartoons TV show and all the clothes are the same (because cartoons characters wear always the same clothes)?
+Do you remember when someone opened up a closet in a cartoon TV show and all the clothes are the same (because cartoon characters wear always the same clothes)?

-Amish have to dress according to their lifestyle: simple and demure.
+They have to dress according to the Amish lifestyle: simple and with demure.
 However and to my surprise, my friend Rachel had a huge collection of Adidas tennis shoes that she wore with her dresses.
 To me it was shocking (this was before wearing tennis shoes with skirts and dresses became fashionable) so when I asked her – as I was trying to be Amish for a week – she responded: “What?
 Tennis shoes are cool and trendy!”

 And she was right, four years later I started to see them all over the magazines and fashion blogs!